Steven C. Rockefeller Jr.: Career

 Prior to Rock Capital Group, Rockefeller served as Managing Director of Deutsche Bank Private Wealth Management and was a key founder of the Deutsche Bank Microcredit Development Fund, a unique partnership between the bank and its clients to support microcredit programs worldwide.

 Rockefeller served as a member of the Board of Directors at Grameen Foundation for seven years.
 He also served on the Foundation's Development Committee, where he focused on technical support, fundraising, micro-credit programs and public health service.
 Rockefeller received a Fulbright Award in 2005 in recognition of his dedicated service to poverty alleviation and longstanding support of micro-credit programs.

 Personal life

-In 1990, Rockefeller married the former Kimberly Eckles, who currently serves on the board of the Friends of the Rockefeller State Park Preserve and is also a venture capitalist.
+In 1990, Rockefeller married Kimberly Eckles, who currently serves on the board of the Friends of the Rockefeller State Park Preserve and is also a venture capitalist.
 They have three children: